top of page

 or writer's cramp) and has been used successfully in patients with spasticity since the 1990s.

 The treatment itself consists of injecting a few milliliters of the substance into the affected muscles.
-Pathologically spasmodic muscles can be relaxed by injecting botulinum without causing permanent damage.
+Pathologically cramped muscles can be relaxed by injecting botulinum without causing permanent damage.
 The effect usually begins after three to five days and lasts for three to four months.
 Therefore, the treatment is usually repeated quarterly.

 Of particular importance is identifying the muscles that trigger the symptoms.
 This is achieved by examining electrical muscle activity using electromyography.
 This examination technique can determine which muscles are overactive and how severe this overactivity is.